 Full-time worker/part-time student and single caregiver

-There are days when I feel completely overwhelmed by the demands of working full time, going to school part time and raising two beautiful boys.
-It will be worth it though when I complete my associate degree and get a better job making more money.
-Normally, I turn to my parents for advice and guidance, but neither of them went to college.
+There are days when I feel overwhelmed by the demands of working full time, going to school part time and raising two beautiful boys.
+Normally, I turn to my parents for guidance, but neither went to college.
+It will be worth it, though, when I complete my associate degree and get a better job.

-I should have listened to my advisor last semester and only taken two classes, but I took three—I failed one.
-That was a huge setback for me personally.
-It also messed up my GPA.
-This semester I am following her advice: taking two classes, blocking off time to study and keeping a weekly schedule for work, home and school on one calendar.
-I set reminders on my phone to keep me on track with assignments.
-Midterms are approaching—this time I have an A in English and a B in math.
+I should have listened to my advisor last semester and taken only two classes, but I took three.
+I failed one, which messed up my GPA.
+This semester, I am following her advice: taking two classes, blocking off time to study and keeping a weekly schedule for work, home and school on one calendar.
+I set assignment reminders on my phone.

-Typical day: Get up, get kids to daycare, drive to work, work eight hours, drive home, pick kids up from day care (sometimes my mom picks them up and gets them dinner to help out, but I usually cook dinner and clean up), then get the kids in bed.
-On Monday night, I work on my Math course work.
-On Wednesday night, I work on my English course work.
-I have set aside nine hours of study time on the weekends.
-Following the advice of my online classmate, I added one hour on Sunday night to review all my assignments and submissions for both classes.
-I also added an hour before the boys get up on Monday morning to plan out my entire week.
-It has really made a difference in my grades to be so organized this semester.
-Taking two classes while working full time is so much better!
+Typical day: Get up, get kids to daycare, drive to work, work eight hours, drive home, pick kids up from day care, cook dinner, clean up, then get the kids in bed.
+Monday night, I focus on Math; Wednesday night, on English.
+I have set aside nine hours to study on weekends.
+Following a classmate’s advice, I added an hour on Sunday night to review assignments and submissions.
+I also added an hour early Monday morning to plan my week.
+It has really made a difference in my grades.

-In a typical week, I dedicate six hours to “attending” my classes.
-I also spend 10-11 hours studying, completing assignments, reading the textbook, and writing papers.
+Typical week: I dedicate six hours to “attending” my classes.
+I also spend 10-11 hours studying, completing assignments, reading the textbook and writing papers.

 Full-time student/part-time worker

 When I went away to college last fall, I didn’t realize how easy it would be to slack off.
-I didn’t do well in any of my classes.
-I took two online classes there, but it was hard to motivate myself to login each week to review and complete assignments.
+I took two online classes there, but it was hard to motivate myself to log in each week to review and complete assignments.

-My science teacher is really helping me — with more than just chemistry.
-Even though I attend his class in person, he took the time to show me how to login to iCollege and do things like send email and submit assignments.
+Even though I attend his class in person, my chemistry teacher took time to show me how to log in to iCollege and do things like submit assignments.